mponty/repo-packing/README.md

-# Repo Packer
+# Repo Rearranger

+Smarter ordering for optimal Example Packing in the training of autoregressive Language Models

+---
 ## What Does It Do?

+Repo Rearranger is designed to enhance the training of autoregressive Language Models by optimizing the organization of files in training datasets.
+It effectively groups files based on semantic relationships, arranging them in sequences that mirror real-world, repository-level code completion scenarios.

-RepoPacker optimizes the order of files in training data to provide the best training signal for a Language Model.
-It groups semantically connected files—such as definitions, implementations, and usages—into closely-clustered sequences and arranges them appropriately.
-For instance, in Python repositories, files like `main.py`, `module/__init__.py`, and `module/somestuff.py` are reordered to place `module/somestuff.py` followed by `main.py` if `main.py` references `module/somestuff.py` through an import statement.
+It groups semantically connected files—such as definitions, implementations, and usages—into closely clustered sequences and arranges them appropriately.
+For example, in a Python repository with files like `main.py`, `module/__init__.py`, and `module/somestuff.py`, it will reorder to place `module/somestuff.py` followed by `main.py` if `main.py` references `module/somestuff.py` through an import statement.

-Ordering the files such that the definition file precedes the referencing file is crucial.
-This sequence closely mirrors the scenario during code completion, potentially providing significant benefits to the training process.
+Such file ordering is important for adapting Language Models to _**typical code-completion scenario**_, which often involve using functions, objects, and classes defined _**earlier**_ in other files of the repository.

 ### Additional Features:
-* Language-agnostic and universally applicable
+* **Language-agnostic** and universally applicable.
-* Capable of aligning documentation and configuration files with the corresponding source code
+* Aligns documentation and configuration files with their relevant source code.
-* Efficiently reorders large repositories containing thousands of files
+* Efficiently reorders large repositories with thousands of files.
+* Implements **fuzzy term matching** to recognize semantically similar keywords across different naming conventions, such as **camelCase** or **snake_case**, treating terms like `get_property_name` and `PropertyName` as related, thereby enhancing contextual links within the data.

-#### Check out `Usage example.ipynb` for a practical demonstration!
+### Explore [`Usage example.ipynb`](https://github.com/mponty/repo-packing/blob/main/Usage%20example.ipynb) for a practical demonstration!

 ## The Algorithm

-The algorithm treats files in a repository as nodes and organizes the process to find an optimal Hamiltonian path through a complete graph.
-The graph is initially populated with edge weights derived from the BM25 score between the contents of different files.
+The algorithm treats files in a repository as nodes in a graph, aiming to find an optimal Hamiltonian path through a complete graph with edge weights derived from `BM25` scores between file contents.

-The optimization algorithm, implemented in the `TSPSolver` class, aims to solve a variation of the Traveling Salesperson Problem (TSP) by finding a Hamiltonian path that maximizes the total weight of the edges, often referred to as the "Maximum Weight Hamiltonian Path Problem" (MWHPP).
-The algorithm proceeds as follows:
+Developed within the `TSPSolver` class, the algorithm addresses a variation of the Traveling Salesperson Problem (TSP) by creating a Hamiltonian path that maximizes the total weight of the edges, known as the Maximum Weight Hamiltonian Path Problem.
+The process unfolds as follows:

 1. **Initial Clustering:**
-   - Applies the Hungarian algorithm to condense the complete graph into a sparse graph with simple chains and cycles.
+   - Utilizes the Jonker-Volgenant algorithm to reduce the complete graph into a sparser structure of simple chains and cycles, resulting in one large simple cycle or several connected components, each being either a chain or a simple cycle.

 2. **Cycle Handling:**
-   - Identifies and breaks cycles within the graph by removing the least-weight edges.
+   - Identifies and eliminates cycles by removing the edges with the least weight, thereby commencing the assembly with multiple simple chains.

 3. **Chain Merging:**
-   - Iteratively merges the best pairs of chains, prioritizing those with the highest connecting edge weight, to form a single continuous chain.
+   - Repeatedly merges the most advantageous chain pairs, emphasizing those with the highest connecting edge weights, to form a unified chain.

 4. **Result:**
-   - Outputs the final chain representing the maximum weight Hamiltonian path that visits each node exactly once.
+   - Produces the final chain, representing a Hamiltonian path with maximum weight, covering each node precisely once.

-This algorithm offers a heuristic solution to the NP-hard problem of finding a maximum weight Hamiltonian path by adopting a greedy approach to merge chains based on edge weights, ensuring an order that leads to an optimal solution.
+This algorithm provides a heuristic approach to solve the NP-hard problem of finding a maximum weight Hamiltonian path, using a greedy method for merging chains based on edge weights to achieve an optimal solution.